 • Unquestionable personal code of ethics, integrity, diversity and trust

 • Able to successfully navigate within varying degrees of ambiguity in a fast-paced environment

 • Strong strategic/financial analysis skills

 How TO APPLY:

-Please send a resume and cover letter stating specifically why you are interested in the position to email@example.com with “Director of Development” in the subject line.
+Email resume and cover letter to firstname.lastname@example.org with “Chief of Staff” in the subject line.
+No phone calls please.

 Single Stop USA is an equal opportunity employer.
-For more information see www.singlestopusa.org
+For more information please see www.singlestopusa.org